alen-johnson/memora/README.md

 ## Features

-->User Authentication: Sign in via email/password or social logins using ->Firebase Authentication.
+->User Authentication: Sign in via email/password or sign in with google using Firebase Authentication.
-->Post Creation: Users can create and share text or image posts.
+->Post Creation: Users can create and share image or video posts.
 ->Real-time Posts: See new posts in real time without refreshing the page.
 ->Profile Management: Users can create, update, and view profiles.
 ->Follow/Unfollow: Follow and unfollow other users to see their posts in your feed.